-The key to creating products that fit into the sweet spot between what you love to create and what your audience really needs is to validate your product.
+The key to creating digital products that fit into the sweet spot between what you love to create and what your audience really needs is to validate your product.

 There are so many ways to validate your product or service.
 Here are a few to make sure that what you are creating is both what you will really love, what fits in your zone of genius, and is also something that your customers will love, pay for and refer to again and again.